Jaap van Zweden: Career

-In January 2012, the Hong Kong Philharmonic Orchestra (HK Phil) announced the appointment of van Zweden as its next music director, with an initial contract of four years, starting 1 August 2012.
-He made his debut as the music director of the orchestra on 28 September 2012.
-In June 2016, van Zweden extended his contract with the HK Phil through the 2021–2022 season.
-In June 2020, the HK Phil announced the further extension of van Zweden's contract through the 2023–2024 season, at which time he is scheduled to stand down from the post and to take the title of conductor laureate.
+In 2012, the Hong Kong Philharmonic Orchestra (HK Phil) announced van Zweden's appointment as its next music director, with an initial contract of four years, starting 1 August 2012.
+He made his debut as the orchestra's music director on 28 September 2012.
+In 2016, van Zweden extended his contract with the HK Phil through the 2021–2022 season.
+In 2020, the HK Phil announced the extension of his contract through the 2023–2024 season, at which time he is scheduled to step down and to take the title of conductor laureate.

 Van Zweden first guest-conducted the New York Philharmonic in April 2012.
 He returned for subsequent engagements in November 2014 and October 2015.
-In January 2016, the New York Philharmonic announced the appointment of van Zweden as its next music director, effective with the 2018/19 season, with an initial contract of five years.
-Van Zweden served as music director designate for the 2017/18 season.
-In September 2021, van Zweden stated his intention to stand down from the New York Philharmonic music directorship at the close of the 2023–2024 season.
+In 2016, the New York Philharmonic announced his appointment as its music director effective with the 2018-2019 season, with an initial contract of five years.
+Van Zweden served as music director-designate for the 2017-2018 season.
+In 2021, van Zweden announced his intention to stand down from the New York Philharmonic at the close of the 2023–2024 season.
+He gave his final performance with the New York Philharmonic at Bravo!
+Vail on July 20, 2024.

-In September 2022, the Seoul Philharmonic Orchestra announced the appointment of van Zweden as its next music director, effective January 2024, with an initial contract of 5 years.
+In 2022, the Seoul Philharmonic Orchestra announced van Zweden's appointment as its music director, effective January 2024, with an initial contract of five years.
+In November 2023, van Zweden first guest-conducted the Orchestre Philharmonique de Radio France.
+In February 2024, the Orchestre Philharmonique de Radio France announced the appointment of van Zweden as its next music director, effective with the 2026-2027 season, with an initial contract of five years.

 Personal life

 Since 1983, van Zweden has been married to the artist Aaltje van Zweden–van Buuren.
-They have a daughter, Anna-Sophia, and three sons, Daniel, Benjamin and Alexander.
+They have four children: a daughter, Anna-Sophia, and three sons, Daniel, Benjamin and Alexander.
 The van Zwedens have a particular interest in autism, as their son Benjamin is autistic.
-In 2000, the van Zwedens set up the Papageno Foundation to provide autistic children with music therapy.
-During the COVID-19 pandemic, van Zweden contracted SARS-CoV-2 and subsequently recovered.
+In 2000, they set up the Papageno Foundation to provide autistic children with music therapy.

+Transgressive behavior

+In May 2025, Dutch investigative program Pointer reported allegations from over fifty musicians describing intimidating behavior by van Zweden across multiple orchestras.
+Sources claimed some musicians used medication or called in sick to avoid working with him.
+Van Zweden acknowledged being demanding but stated this should never excuse a work environment causing "tension or the use of sedatives."
+He expressed shock at the allegations and openness to criticism about his methods.
+In July 2025, the Hongkong newspaper Yazhou Zhoukan published new accusations of misdemeanor of van Zweden at the Hong Kong Philharmonic, of which sound recordings exist.